Dementia

 Cardiac scintigraphy:

-• ↓ Uptake in myocardium (reflect reduced cardiac sympathetic innervation)
+• ↓ Uptake in myocardium (reflects reduced cardiac sympathetic innervation)

 Frontotemporal dementia Functional brain imaging: